brodmart/ReplitCodingPlatform3/AI_CONTEXT.md

 - All student interactions must occur through the web interface
 - Compiler service must integrate directly with the web console

+## Development Guidelines
+1. CRITICAL: Keep all implementations simple and barebones
+   - Avoid unnecessary complexity
+   - Implement only what's needed
+   - Keep code straightforward and easily maintainable
+   - Minimize dependencies and external libraries
+   - Keep code straightforward and easily maintainable
+2. Focus on performance optimization and minimal resource usage
+3. Maintain nimbleness and efficiency as top priorities
+4. Avoid heavy frameworks unless absolutely necessary
+5. Prefer lightweight, modular solutions
+6. Regular testing and performance monitoring
+7. PROACTIVE ERROR HANDLING: When encountering obvious errors or issues that can be fixed independently, proceed with the fix without waiting for user confirmation
+   - This includes syntax errors, basic configuration issues, and standard implementation problems
+   - Document the changes made in the response
+   - Continue with the implementation flow

 ## CRITICAL WARNING - Console Implementation
 PERSISTENT ISSUE DOCUMENTED: There has been a recurring tendency to implement and test console functionality through command-line interfaces instead of the required web console interface.
 This is STRICTLY PROHIBITED.